vi2007a/vi2007a/README.md

 Hi , I Am Sreevidya
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> A Data Scientist and Machine learning enthusiast.
 I have created this profile for the  purpose of self learning.
-- :telescope: I’m working as an experienced Data Analyst currently , Skilled in Python and its Libraries.
+- :telescope: I’m working as a Data Scientist in UK.
+I have hands on experience in Python and its Libraries.
-Highly interest in learning new cutting-edge technologies in the field of AI.
-I have created couple of  projects in different technology in my repository, some are associated with data cleaning and preprocessing using Pandas, NumPy. some are Visualization projects using seaborn, matplotlib.
-To develop my knowldge further i have build few  end to end  Mechine learning concepts as well.
-Come take  a peek!!
+Highly interest in learning new cutting-edge technologies in the field of Machine Learning & AI.
+I have developed couple of  projects in different technology in my repository.
+Few projects completetly on Data collection, data cleaning and preprocessing using Pandas, NumPy .
+Some are Visualization projects using seaborn, matplotlib.
+To develop my knowldge further i have build few  end to end  Mechine learning projects as well, I have used different ML algorithms  and Python to develop my small ML projects.
+Come take  a peek!!!

  - :eyes: You can find me on [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/srya-s-936580b2/)
 &nbsp;